Blogs » How Mobile Apps Can Help Reduce Patient Waiting Time

 1. Raise awareness about alternative care

-Wait time apps may work pretty well for individual physicians and small clinics but not for addressing ER wait times and ED overcrowding.
+Wait time apps may work pretty well for individual physicians and small clinics, but not for addressing ER wait times and ED overcrowding.
 However, Urgent Care mobile apps are said to have helped with hospital bottlenecks.
-The Urgent Care apps work by prompting and convincing patients to use nearby urgent care centers and it will alert them with wait times.
+The Urgent Care apps work by prompting and convincing patients to use nearby urgent care centers, and they will alert them to wait times.
 This may, however, work for healthcare systems that have already partnered with urgent care clinics.
 Some mobile apps may also provide maps or locations to alternative care facilities.

 2. Let patients know the conditions that require an ER visit